-Yes No C2 Do you have a policy of placing students on a waiting list? Х If you placed answer the guartiene below for Fall 2010 admissions:
+Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2013 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list

-- If yes, please answer the questions below for Fall 2010 admissions C2 - C2 Number of qualified applicants offered a placed on waiting list - C2 Number accepting a place on the waiting list Number of wait-listed students admitted - C2 - C2 Is your waiting list ranked? - C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?
+- C2 Number of wait-listed students admitted - C2 Is your waiting list ranked? - C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?